Sudipta-Sen/Kafka/ClusterArchitecture/README.md

 2. In-Sync Replicas (ISR):

     - Kafka maintains a list of In-Sync Replicas (ISR), which are the replicas that are up-to-date with the leader.
 If a follower replica falls too far behind, it is removed from the ISR list until it catches up.

-## Leader and Follower Responsibilities:

-1. Leader Broker:

-    - The leader broker for a partition handles all requests from producers (writing data) and consumers (reading data).
-It ensures the data is replicated to its follower brokers.

-2. Follower Brokers:
-    - Follower brokers are responsible for replicating data from the leader to stay in sync.
-They do not handle direct requests from producers or consumers but can take over as leaders if the current leader fails.

 ## Committed vs. Uncommitted Messages: